meteor-gazelle/meteor-gazelle/README.md

 Gazelle is a web framework geared towards private BitTorrent trackers.
 Gazelle is written in Javascript, using the Meteor framework.

-_Note_: This version of Gazelle is still under active development.
+_Note_: This version of Gazelle is under active development.

-Contributing
+Contributing and Communications
 ------------

+Take a look at our [Issues and Milestones](https://github.com/meteor-gazelle/meteor-gazelle/issues)

+Join #gazelle on the irc.what-network.net if you want to discuss the project.

+Be sure to ping a member of the core team in #gazelle if you're interested in contributing to the project.

 Send a pull request to the meteor-gazelle repository, and it will be reviewed by the Core Team.

-Please ensure each pull request only contains one feature.

 Coding Standards
 ----------------